dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 I make, because the onboard LAN is more vulnerable to PoE fails in Bulgaria and may fry the [MB][ref-MB].

 #### Open application dedicated ports
-If you have a router, you have to open the ports in its `Application virtual server` function somewhere in the settings.
-I have two routers sequentially attached to each other, so you need to open the ports in both of them.
+If you [have a router][ref-router], you have to open the ports in its [`application virtual server`][ref-vir-srv] function somewhere in the settings.
+I have two routers sequentially attached to each other, so you need to open the ports in these that are not configured in [DMZ][ref-dmz].
 The executable `WoW.exe` need the following ports provided below.
-You need to open the `TCP` and `UTP` routes:
+You need to open the
+`TCP` and `UTP` routes:
 ```
     TCP: 1119-1120,3724,4000,6112-6114
     UDP: 1119-1120,3724,4000,6112-6114